sfkleach/lazychains/docs/index.rst

 Getting the Best from Chains
 ----------------------------

-A chain of items is a sequence of items that is made up of a singly linked list of Chain records.
-Although singly linked lists are not at all compact in memory and do not support efficient "random" access, there are a variety of situations in which they are uniquely efficient because of their ability to share their tail segments.

-Each Chain record *either* holds a single item and a pointer to the subsequent chain of items *or* will be an end-of-chain marker *or* holds an iterator that will be run on demand.

 Usually they are less compact than arrays or tuples, which is why they are less popular.
 However their ability to share "tails" can sometimes